39th Annual NRJE Conference

 • Doug Winkelstein – Perpetrator in the Mirror: Difficult Knowledge, Holocaust Research, and Implications for Pedagogy

-• Meredith Katz and Rebecca Shargel – Jewish Day School Students Confront Holocaust Denial in an Online Simulation
+• Meredith Katz, Rebecca Shargel and Michael Fahy – Jewish Day School Students Confront Holocaust Denial in an Online Simulation

 • Leah Hibel and Yael Teff-Seker– Teaching Jewish Identity: A Focus on Families